-If you’ve ever made anything with elderberry before – gummies, tea, syrup, even homemade jam – you probably already know all about it.
-Elderberry is often taken daily (or nearly so) to support immune function during cold and flu season.
+If you’ve ever made anything with elderberry before – gummies, tea, syrup, even homemade jam – you probably already know all about its beneficial properties.
+It’s often taken daily (or nearly so) to support immune function during cold and flu season.
 Among its many benefits, elderberry is thought to have a positive impact on:

-- Vitamin C Absorption – Elderberry contains bioflavonoids that help us absorb vitamin C, which is an essential nutrient for immune function and other processes like collagen synthesis.
+- Vitamin C Absorption – It contains bioflavonoids that help us absorb vitamin C, which is an essential nutrient for immune function and other processes like collagen synthesis.
 (1)

 - General Immune System Support – Studies done in Norway, Australia and Israel found that participants experiencing cold and flu symptoms felt better sooner (and had milder symptoms) when they received elderberry extract.

 - Respiratory Health – According to The Herbal Apothecary, “Elder is supportive to the respiratory system, with its ability to open the body, induce mild sweating (flower and leaves), reduce fever” and support the body’s natural clearance of phlegm.

-- Antioxidant Status– Contain a flavonoid called anthocyanin, which has antioxidant and immune supporting properties. (source)
+- Antioxidant Status– Contain a flavonoid called anthocyanin, which has antioxidant and immune supporting properties.
+(2)